mrCamelCode/potami/core/readme.md

 #### Testing Middleware

 Middleware are just functions that receive everything they need to do their job.
 Because of these attributes of middleware, just like testing a controller's `RequestHandler`s, you have full control over what you give the middleware to test how it behaves in a variety of scenarios.

+#### Quality of Life

+Potami gives you a lot of freedom in a test environment because its core mechanisms are just functions that receive what they need to do their job.
+However, it can be annoying to rotely provide those arguments in every test, especially when you probably only care about the value for one or two of the properties.

+Because of this, the `@potami/testing` module was created to provide utility methods that will create objects you can pass to `Middleware` and `RequestHandler`s, optionally allowing you to override any of the arguments to something relevant to your test case.

+It's important to know that **this module isn't required**.
+As stated before, Potami doesn't need you to setup some minimal, fake injection service or anything of the like to work in a testing environment.
+The `@potami/testing` module simply exists as a quality of life improvement which you can choose not to use if you don't want to.

 And that's it!
 You should find that testing an app using Potami should be a breeze.
 The structures Potami provides are testable by default.
 If you establish any additional structures, it's up to you make them testable if that's something you prioritize.